HYBRID EVENT: You can participate in person at Rome, Italy or Virtually from your home or work.

 Biography:

-James Kinoti Njue a lecturer in the Department of Microbiology and Parasitology, at Moi University, Kenya received his PhD in Medical Virology from Kenyatta University in 2022.
-He holds a Master of Science in Infectious diseases degree (Kenyatta University, Kenya), a bachelor’s degree in Medical Microbiology from the Jomo Kenyatta University of Agriculture and Technology, Kenya and a fellowship in Monitoring & Evaluation, Bioinformatics and Epidemiology from the University of Nairobi, Kenya.
-His research interests include molecular biology, diagnosis and epidemiology of viral infections especially Human papillomavirus-associated diseases such as cervical cancer, and expanding scientific knowledge to benefit the entire research community.
+James Kinoti Njue, a lecturer in the School of Medicine, at Moi University received his PhD (Medical Virology) from Kenyatta University in 2022.
+He holds a Master of Science in Infectious Diseases degree (Kenyatta University), and a fellowship in Monitoring & Evaluation (M&E), and Epidemiology from the University of Nairobi, Kenya.
+Molecular biology diagnostics and epidemiology of viral infections and diseases, particularly those linked to the Human papillomavirus (cervical cancer), HIV and advancing scientific understanding for the good of the broader research community are among his primary areas of interest.

 Watsapp